Why Royal Dornoch is One of the Best Golf Courses in the World

 Immediately upon getting to the 9th tee, I couldn’t help but think “wow this looks a lot like #13 at Pacific Dunes.
 Right along the ocean, big sand dune along the right hand side, the similarities were uncanny.

-After your tee shot you’ll have a choice to make, as with a decent drive you’ll probably be able to reach the green in two.
+After your tee shot you’ll have a choice to make.
+With a decent drive you’ll probably be able to reach the green in two.
 There are 4 bunkers guarding the green, but also a bunker on the right and excessive fairway mounding at your layup spot about 100 yards out.
 So either way you could run into trouble – and it’s decisions like this that make Dornoch so much fun to play.

 The two bunkers to the right are also particularly scary/dangerous, so err to the left if going for it in two, as the left bunker isn’t quite as tucked up to the green.